kanekescom/laravel-siasn-simpeg-api/README.md

-# laravel-siasn-simpeg-api
+# Laravel SIASN-SIMPEG API
-SIASN SIASNAPI-SIMPEG REST API Client for Laravel
+This library is the abstraction of SIASN-SIMPEG API for access from applications written with Laravel PHP Framework.